kingsley1989/Parallel-Ultrametric/README.md

 * PyTorch 1.0 and above

 ## Setup
-Go the download package location and run the following command in terminal to install the package
+Go to the download package location and run the following command in terminal to install the package

 ```shell
 python3 setup.py install